domenicbhutchins/domenichutchins.github.io/README.md

 2016 “The Problem of Historical Consciousness in Théorie Communiste and Communisation”

-2015 “The Pharmakon of Nature: Reading G.W.F.
-Hegel’s Philosophy of Nature in the Anthropocene”
+2015 “The <i>Pharmakon</i> of Nature: Reading G.W.F.
+Hegel’s <i>Philosophy of Nature</i> in the Anthropocene”

 2014 “Recuperated Spontaneity or Bad Infinity?
 A Character Study of Godard’s Jean-Pierre Léaud”

 2014 “Lending Voices To Suffering: Theodor W. Adorno’s Interdisciplinary Cultural Criticism”

-2013 Kierkegaard’s Ethical Critique of Hegel and His Literary Experimentation with Communicating Ethical and Religious Knowledge
+2013 <i>Kierkegaard’s Ethical Critique of Hegel and His Literary Experimentation with Communicating Ethical and Religious Knowledge</i>